-If you are in the market for a home generator, you may be researching everything from finding the best home generator to understanding generator fuel consumption.
-To help with your research, this article will look at consumption of different types of fuels.
 There are several types of fuel used by generators which include gasoline, diesel, propane, and natural gas.
-Keep in mind that fuel consumption will also vary a bit based on other variables such as brands, load, and climate.
+Which is best, cleanest burning, most economical etc?
+This article will look at generator consumption of different types of fuels.
+Keep in mind that fuel consumption will also vary based on variables such as brands, load, and climate.
 A generator load calculator may help with gathering more accurate data.
 At any rate, the information which follows is an “average-based” assessment.

 Gasoline Generator Fuel Consumption:

 Gasoline is a common source of fuel and easiest to obtain, however, it is highly flammable and unsafe to store in large amounts.
 Gasoline prices are somewhat expensive and tend to be the least efficient way to run a generator; at least for long periods of time.

 Most portable generators will run on gasoline out of convenience.
 A standard 5,000 watt generator will consume around 18 gallons of gasoline during a 1 day/24 hour period.
 This makes it very unrealistic and expensive for long term use.
 This is why more and more are turning to inverter generators.
 Most of these offer an eco or economy mode which varies throttle (and ultimately fuel consumption) based on load demands.
 These are the most efficient gasoline generators.
 Usually one tank a fuel, which may only be 1-2 gallons, will last 8-10 hours.
 Therefore, running two inverter generators, which are usually 2,000-4,000 watt power source together, are usually more efficient than running a larger 5,000+ watt open frame generator.
 Again, this come back to the presence of economy mode as well as the technology/process that produces energy.

 Most Efficient Portable Gas Generators